elsemeow/elsemeow.github.io/_posts/2023-08-30-redesign-of-my-personal-website.md

 ---
 layout: post
-title: Redesign of my personal website
+title: Redesign of My Personal Website
-summary: Built using GitHub Pages, Jekyll, and Tailwind CSS.
+summary: Was built using GitHub Pages, Jekyll, and Tailwind CSS.
 ---

-I redesigned my personal website.
-Built using [GitHub Pages](https://pages.github.com){:target="_blank"}, [Jekyll](https://jekyllrb.com){:target="_blank"}, and [Tailwind CSS](https://tailwindcss.com){:target="_blank"}.
-Leaf patterns for the page loading indicator I took from a previous version of my site.
+I redesigned my personal website, building it using [GitHub Pages](https://pages.github.com){:target="_blank"}, [Jekyll](https://jekyllrb.com){:target="_blank"} and [Tailwind CSS](https://tailwindcss.com){:target="_blank"}.
+The leaf patterns for the page loading indicator were taken from a previous version of my site.

 ## Retrospection